anneb/mapbox-wc/mapconfig.md

 # mapbox-wc configuration

 ## Overview
-The mapbox-wc configuration is defined in [json](https://en.wikipedia.org/wiki/JSON) with a basic structure as follows:
+The mapbox-wc configuration is defined in [json](https://en.wikipedia.org/wiki/JSON).
+Basic structure is as follows:
 ```json
 {
     "version": 1.0,